Job Description: Parent Educator

 - Follow-up with documentation of ongoing monitoring of plan and revision of plans as deemed necessary

-- Report to PAT Supervisor the compilation of quarterly report data to send to the State First Step office
+- Report to PAT Supervisor the compilation of quarterly report data to send to the State Office of First Steps

 - Research and locate resources to help staff and selected participants meet their goals